trickerer01/Ruxx/README.md

   - Notes:
     - RN `cf_clearance` cookie duration is **15 minutes**

+#### API authentication
+Some modules (RX only actually) require authentication info provided in order to use their download API (dapi).
+It's strongly recommended to use your own API key and not rely on a default one.
+Visit module's respective website, sign in and generate yourself a key, you can then save it in config.

 #### Favorites
 Downloading user's favorites using native tags search functionality is only available with RN, RP and EN (see meta tags above), other websites don't implement that neither through tags nor through API.
 In order to enable users to download one's favorites Ruxx implements `favorited_by` tag for other modules as well.
 It's an extra layer of functionality but here is what you need to use it:
 - Syntax: `favorited_by:X`. `X` = `<user ID>`.
 User ID you can get from user's favorites page, it's a part of its web address.
 Note: this syntax is not invalid as RN / RP / EN tag either but it won't do anything there